haixuanTao/wgpu-compute-tutorials/getting-started/README.md

 # GPU Computation in Rust with WGPU

-This post is a getting started on GPU computation in Rust with wgpu using WGSL. wgpu is a crate that enables you to run code on almost every GPU, as it can use either the Vulkan backend for Linux, DX12 for Windows, or Metal for Mac M1.
+This post is a bare minimal "getting started" for GPU computation in Rust with wgpu using WGSL. wgpu is a crate that enables you to run GPU code on many devices, as it can use Vulkan, DX12 and Metal.

 Big Kudos to the wgpu team for this great crate, the WGSL and WebGPU workgroup for their immense work.

-This tutorial is a step by step guide to compute cosine for many integers in parallel.
+This tutorial is a step by step guide for computing cosine for many integers in parallel.

 ## 0. Install a backend for wgpu to connect to